Adapter Overview

 pip install edictum[openai-agents] # OpenAI Agents SDK adapter

-pip install edictum[yaml] # YAML contract engine (no framework deps)
+pip install edictum[yaml] # YAML rule engine (no framework deps)

 pip install edictum[all] # EverythingGoogle ADK requires google-adk (pip install edictum google-adk).